crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 # Summary

-In this demonstration example we have seen how to use CrateDB and Pycaret to train a machine learning model.
-We've seen how to use Pycaret to train and evaluate multiple models, how to tune their hyperparameters and how to combine them using ensemble learning and blending models.
+In this demonstration example we have seen how to use CrateDB and PyCaret to train a machine learning model.
+We've seen how to use PyCaret to train and evaluate multiple models, how to tune their hyperparameters and how to combine them using ensemble learning and blending models.
 We've alos seen how to use MLflow to track our experiments and how to register our trained models.